mapping-commons/sssom/src/docs/tutorial.md

 }
 ```

+A detailed discussion on mapping predicates can be found [here](mapping_predicates.md).

 ##### Mapping "apple", attempt 1

 Our first attempt is to try and map `KF_FOOD:F001` (apple).
 At the time of writing, a search for the string "apple" just across the labels in FOODON reveals more than 300 results.
 There are no exact matches for the search string "apple", i.e. there is no entity in FOODON that has the label "apple" exactly.
 Rather than sifting through the large set of results, we move on to try to map a more specific element first.
 As FOODON is an ontology, having a mapping to a more specific element (e.g. `gala`) may help us to find an appropriate mapping for the more general concept (e.g. `apple`), which should be hierarchically related to the more specific term.